 Windchill is the name used for the deadly combination of wind and cold.
-In countries with harsh winters like Canada windchill figures are routinely quoted in the news and the word has even become common in weather forecasts in temperate UK.
-It is a useful, but often misunderstood piece of information.
+In countries with harsh winters like Canada windchill figures are routinely quoted in the news and the word has even become common in weather forecasts in the temperate UK.
+It is a useful, but often misunderstood, piece of information.

 |Wind Speed mph/kph||Air Temperature °C|

 Windchill is quoted as a figure.
 "The temperature will be zero centigrade, but in the strong breeze the windchill will be minus 8C."
 This figure of –8C is the combined effect of air temperature and wind on the human body without clothes, on bare skin.
 Anyone in a bikini will feel the full effects!
 The raw figures do not apply to clothed parts of the body.

 Of course in very cold conditions quoting windchill does have a serious value, as it gives a useful indicator of the danger of frostbite in exposed parts of the body such as face and hands.
 For example at –30C a 30mph wind will drop the effective temperature for exposed areas to –52C and frostbite can be expected to start affecting them in about five minutes—well worth a warning.

 The actual air temperature is not changed by the wind.
 What changes is the effect on us.

 The human body is sometimes compared to a factory which produces heat at its core.
 As that heat dissipates outwards through the outer parts of the factory, it warms them and grows cooler in the process.
 When it reaches the outer wall (our skin), it warms that too, then comes into contact with the air outside.
 If the air is colder than our skin, the last of the spreading heat warms a thin layer of air too before equilibrium is reached with the surrounding temperature and the whole process stops.